cagliari-blockchain-school/cagliari-blockchain-school/README.md

 ## Acknowledgements

-The school is organised thanks to the economic and organising support of the University of Cagliari.
+The school is organised thanks to the economic and organising support of the University of Cagliari and of the IOTA Foundation.